2010 Alaska DHC-3 crash: Accident

 The floatplane crashed at around 2:30 p.m.
 Alaska Daylight Time (UTC-8), 10 mi northwest of Aleknagik.
 After it was reported that the aircraft had not landed as scheduled, other pilots launched a search and located the wreckage on a 40-degree slope in the mountainous Dillingham region.
 The flight was being conducted under visual flight rules and was not monitored by radar at the time of the accident, since there is no such coverage in the area under 4000 feet.
 Other pilots who had flown in the same area during the course of the day described weather conditions in the region as "very bad" with visibility at times being less than 1 mi.

 Rescue efforts

 Local responders were on the mountain within a half hour of the airplane being located around 6:30 p.m.
-A doctor, and a handful of local responders were dropped off by helicopter the same day and spent the night providing aid to crash survivors.
+A doctor and emergency medical technicians were dropped off by helicopter the same day and spent the night providing aid to crash survivors.